Why Do Hummingbirds Fly Up to Your Face?

 If a hummingbird feels threatened in any way they are more likely to flee than fight in a confrontational situation.

-There is a minuscule chance that a hummingbird will attack a human.
+There is a very small chance that a hummingbird will attack a human.

-There is a minuscule chance that a hummingbird will attack a human and only when one gets caught in the crosshairs of an aggressive territorial match, a courtship ritual, or a mother hummingbird protecting her young.
+The chances a hummingbird will attack a human are very slim.
+The only way to interfere is if one gets caught in the crosshairs of an aggressive territorial match, a courtship ritual, or a mother hummingbird protecting her young.

 Decreasing Hummingbird Aggression

-If you recognize a particularly aggressive hummingbird attacking other birds, your pets, or even flying into your face, there are ways to deter their behavior.
-In order to lower aggression levels in male hummingbirds in your surrounding area, there are some helpful hints to get you started.
+If you recognize a particularly aggressive hummingbird attacking other hummingbirds there are ways to deter their behavior.

 Space out your feeders if you have several hummingbirds competing for attention and space in the same area.
 Feeders that are farther apart increases the physical challenge of the bullying hummingbird to protect their newfound terrain.